The Complete List…

 The Stealth rubber Cole concocted was – and still is – very popular.
 It didn’t take long before, everyone wanted their shoes resoled with Stealth rubber.
 Throughout the 90’s and early ’00s, innovation continued to drive Five Ten, with the introduction of some amazing shoes including the Moccasym, the Hiangle, and of course the extensive Anasazi line, which is available as a velcro and lace-up version.

 Young Chu is the man who brought life to Mad Rock in 2002.
 Chu has a hell of a resume when it comes to shoemaking.
 His experience includes a 10-year stretch as the head designer for Five Ten, in which he played a major role in the creation of many of their fan-favorite shoes.
-He also claims that some of their climbing shoes lasts were molded from his foot.
+He even claims that some of their shoes lasts were molded from his foot.

 Mad Rock has quietly been crushing it over the last two decades with performance shoes like the Drone and Shark 2.0.
 Pro athletes like Matt Fultz and Jan Hojer are frequently seen sending their projects in a pair of Mad Rock’s.